hugo-lyppens/DiscChanger.NET/README.md

 You can scan all or a subset of the discs in the changer to populate the display.
 Also, when the changer loads a disc, it checks to see whether it is a known disc.
 If not, DiscChanger.NET will look it up and show it on the grid without reloading the page.
 By clicking on a music CD, you get a <a href="doc/DiscChanger.NET Popover audio tracks and links.png">popover</a> showing listing of tracks as well as web links known to MusicBrainz pertaining to the disc.

 To get started, go <a href="https://dotnet.microsoft.com/download/dotnet-core/3.1">here</a> to obtain the correct ASP.NET Core runtime for your OS.
 For the Raspberry Pi 4 running Raspian, I had to download the ARM32 version even though its CPU is 64 bit.
-Download DiscChanger.NET from the <a href="releases">release list</a>
+Download DiscChanger.NET from the <a href="https://github.com/hugo-lyppens/DiscChanger.NET/releases">release list</a>

 Then ensure you have serial ports working and null modem cables to connect to your disc changers.
 For PCs, I strongly recoomend using any unused serial port headers (enable in BIOS & connect via Slot Plate adapter from 9-pin Serial to 10-pin mobo Header) before adding USB serial ports.
 My Supermicro board has two DTK serial port headers, which I've used for my cx777es changers, and my cx7000es is connected via a PL2303 USB serial port.